By Chip Heath’s book “Decisive”

 • “Andrew Grove, the CEO of Intel, had a tough time deciding if Intel should focus on memories or microprocessors.
 Intel had huge success with memories, but the future could be about microprocessors.
 Should Intel give up memories and focus on microprocessors?
 Grove agonized over this decision.
 He gave himself distance.
 He asked himself “What would our successors do?”
 He choose microprocessors and the rest is history.”

-Beware of Loss Aversion
+Beware of loss aversion:

 • “Our decisions are often altered by two subtle short-term emotions: (1) mere exposure: we like what’s familiar to us; and (2) loss aversion: losses are more painful than gains are pleasant.”